KMSB: Analog-to-digital conversion

 The digital transmission facility, shared with other Tucson stations, was built on Mount Bigelow in 2003.
-KMSB discontinued regular programming on its analog signal, over VHF channel 11, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KMSB ended regular programming on its analog signal, over VHF channel 11, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 25, using virtual channel 11.

 As part of the SAFER Act, KMSB kept its analog signal on the air for two weeks to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.